 Car Accidents in Mesquite

 Mesquite has earned the title of Rodeo Capital of Texas, and it is far more than just a suburb of Dallas.
 Mesquite presents unique traffic concerns, including the Lyndon B. Johnson Freeway (running from Jupiter Road to the I-30 interchange), which, during two years, averaged 2.5 traffic fatalities per mile.
-If a negligence-based car accident leaves you or someone you love injured, turn to the dedicated Mesquite car accident lawyers at Stewart J. Guss, Injury Accident Lawyers for the professional legal guidance you need.
+If a negligence-based car accident leaves you or someone you love injured, turn to the dedicated Mesquite car accident lawyers at Trust Guss Injury Lawyers for the professional legal guidance you need.

 Filing Your Claim